-Study of functions including polynomial and rational functions, binomial theorem, composition and inverse of functions, exponentials and logarithms, systems of equations, arithmetic and geometric progressions.
+Begins with a quick review of basic algebra, including rational exponents and radicals, complex numbers, linear and quadratic equations, and inequalities.
+Also includes polynomial and rational functions, composition and inverse of functions, exponentials and logarithms, systems of equations, and arithmetic and geometric progressions.
 Other topics may include further study of polynomials and/or linear programming.
-Prerequisite: MATH 100 (prior or concurrent).
+Prerequisite: MATH 096 or equivalent.